luau-lang/luau/rfcs/unsealed-table-assign-optional-property.md

 ## Design

-In order to support this idiom, we propose that assigning a table with to an unsealed table should add an optional proerty.
+In order to support this idiom, we propose that assigning a table to an unsealed table should add an optional property.

 For example, before this change the type of `t` is `{ u: {} }`, and after this change is `{ u: { p: number?, q: number? } }`.